コンテンツにスキップ

 • --daemon-logs — Prints the Biome daemon server logs

-• --formatter — Prints the Biome configuration that the applied formatter configuration
+• --formatter — Prints the formatter options applied

-• --linter — Prints the Biome configuration that the applied linter configuration
+• --linter — Prints the linter options applied

 • -h, --help — Prints help information